Prometheus-Extractor/prometheus/README.md

 #### Model Evaluation
 *(Models, EvaluationFiles -> EvaluationResults)* `--model-evaluation-files <files>`

-Using labeled evaluation sentences (found in `data/model_evaluation`) the models performance is evaluated.
+Using labeled evaluation sentences (found in `data/model_evaluation`) the model performance is evaluated.
 Uses the external annotation server to annotate the evaluation sentences on-the-fly.

 #### Data Evaluation
 *(Models, Extractions, Wikidata -> EvaluationResults)* `--data-evaluation>`

-Compares the Extractions against the fact found in Wikidata to evaluate the number of correct/incorrect extraction.
+Compares the Extractions against the fact found in Wikidata to evaluate the number of correct/incorrect extractions.

 #### Demo
 *(Models, Encoders -> REST API)* `-d`

 Technically not a stage, this command serves a simple REST API at `0.0.0.0:8080/api/<lang>/extract`.
-When sending a text in the body of a POST request it gets annotated by the external annotation server and the models extracts the relations.
+When sending a text in the body of a POST request it gets annotated by the external annotation server and then the system replies with extracted relations found by the model.

 ### Data sources
 Prometheus uses several different types of input data, here's a quick run down.